-Filson has been making high-quality, durable outdoor gear for more than a century, so we were excited to put their Summer Packer hat to the test in our 2019 review update.
-We were not disappointed!
+Filson has been making high-quality, durable outdoor gear for more than a century, so we were excited to put their Summer Packer hat to the test in this review update.
+We were not disappointed.
 This lightweight, attractive hat held its own against the competition to earn our Editors' Choice for All-Around Use.
 We'd recommend tucking this hat into your backpack for a weeklong Sierra traverse just as soon as we'd tell you to wear it to your local pub for a drink in the sun.
 Whatever activity you're getting up to, you'll be glad to have the Summer Packer at hand.
-However, this hat didn't perform well enough in the Protection category to steal the show from the Sunday Afternoons Ultra Adventure, which remains our Editors' Choice for Technical Use.
-The cape-style Ultra Adventure has a wider front brim and a long cape to cover your neck, keeping you better protected than the Summer Packer, and it's adjustable and more breathable.
-Unfortunately, it's not at all stylish.
-Still not sure which hat will suit your needs?
-Read on to find out.
+However, this hat didn't perform as well as others in the protection category, which is why it shares our top honors with another model.

-While the Protection category is the one area where the Summer Packer doesn't shine, it still performs adequately in this category.
+While the protection category is the one area where the Summer Packer doesn't shine quite as brightly compared to others, it still performs adequately in this category.

-The Summer Packer's brim is one of the narrower ones we tested at just 2 3/4" all the way around.
-By contrast, the Outdoor Research Sombriolet has a 4" brim in front and back, and the cape-style hats, including the Sunday Afternoons Ultra Adventure, all offer more protection than the Summer Packer.
-However, as the photos throughout this review show, the Summer Packer's brim is adequate to keep the sun off your face, neck, and head.
+The Summer Packer has a brim that is one of the narrower ones we tested at just 2-3/4 inches all the way around.
+However, as the photos throughout this review show, the Summer Packer's brim is substantial enough to keep the sun off your face, neck, and head in most scenarios.

-While its narrower brim offers less protection, it has a significant upside: it doesn't interfere with a full backpack as much as the wider-brimmed hats do.
+While its narrower brim offers less protection than models with a wider brim or sun cape, it has a significant upside: it doesn't interfere with a full backpack as much as the wider-brimmed hats do.
 The back brim is narrow and pliable enough that the hat won't be knocked out of place by a pack or a life vest, which increases the likelihood that you'll keep the hat on your head.
-Note that depending on how you wear your pack, the back brim of the Summer Packer may still touch the top of it, so if the sound or feel of a pack-hat interaction is intolerable to you, go with a cape-style choice like the Ultra Adventure.
+Note that depending on how you wear your pack, the back brim of the Summer Packer may still touch the top of it, so if the sound or feel of a pack-hat interaction is intolerable to you, go with a cape-style choice instead.